Merlin Olsen

 After Olsen’s death, his family continued the legal battle.
 His wife Susan publicly stated that asbestos companies “killed my husband.”
 In 2011, the family reached a settlement with several defendants, though the terms were not disclosed.

-The case drew attention to the ongoing dangers of asbestos in older buildings and the entertainment industry’s history of exposing workers to hazardous materials.
+The Asbestos Disease Awareness Organization cited Olsen’s case as demonstrating that “mesothelioma can strike anyone,” regardless of fame or wealth.
+His case drew attention to the ongoing dangers of asbestos in older buildings and the entertainment industry’s history of exposing workers to hazardous materials.

 Remembering Merlin Olsen

-Today, Merlin Olsen is remembered not just for his athletic achievements or acting career, but for his character.
+Today, Merlin Olsen is remembered for his athletic achievements, acting career, and his character.
 Teammates recalled his thoughtfulness.
 Co-stars remembered his kindness.
 Fans appreciated his genuine warmth.

-His death from mesothelioma serves as a reminder that asbestos exposure affects people from all walks of life—and that the latency period between exposure and diagnosis can span decades.
+His death from mesothelioma serves as a reminder that asbestos exposure affects people from all walks of life, and that the latency period between exposure and diagnosis can span decades.
+Someone exposed as a 10-year-old on a construction site may not develop mesothelioma until nearly 60 years later.

 References